happy-share-forever/chat-gpt-bing-extension/README.md

 ## Build from source

 1. Clone the repo
-2. Install dependencies with `npm`
+2. Install dependencies with `pnpm`
 3. Run `./build.sh` for Chrome, `./build.sh firefox` for Firefox
 4. Load the `build` directory to your browser